lucascarneiro88/Atividade_linuxPB_NOV2024/README.md

 ***

-# 5. Automatização da Execução do Script
+# 5.<a id="automatizacao-da-execucao-do-script"> Automatização da Execução do Script

 Configure a execução automatizada do script a cada **5 minutos**.
 Para isso, utilize o **cron**.